dodycode/learn_typescript/README.md

 # learn_typescript
-Play around with objects and arrays in TypeScript.
+Learn how to make explicit types in TypeScript.